MitchellStride/Hello-My-Name-Is-PCB-Badge/README.md

 # The 'Hello my name is' PCB Badge
 This **#Badgelife** PCB was created to test some circuits to be used in future art PCBs.
 I also wanted a small project to bring to local hardware meetups.
-Partial assembly done at jlc
+Partial assembly done at jlc.

 ![](./hello_my_name_is/img/badge3.png)
 <br/>*missing front buttons on this test PCB